nicholascarroll/emil/README.md

 ```

 **Android (Termux)**
-- This will not include shall integration.
+- This will not include shell integration.
 ```bash
 make android
 ```